 With all apps communicating through a single API gateway, the codebase got bloated.
 Many at times this was due to the fact that checks were put in place at the API gateway level to determine which app was to make the call just so that app-specific things could be done.

 Having apps communicate with multiple services.

-The major challenge with this approach is the extra processing that mobile apps had to do in order compose data coming from multiple independent services in addition to the numerous network calls that have to be made.
+The major challenge with this approach is the extra processing that mobile apps had to do in order to compose data coming from multiple independent services in addition to the numerous network calls that have to be made.
 The immediate effect of this is the drain on battery life.

 Enter the BFF

-After conducting some research we came across the Backend for Frontend pattern and the motivation for us considering this was to enable us operate in a more agile fashion.
+After conducting some research we came across the Backend for Frontend pattern and the motivation for us considering this was to enable us to operate in a more agile fashion.
 The approach was popularized by Sam Newman, the author of Building Microservices.
 Sam Newman talks about his experience working on a SoundCloud project which faced challenges similar to ours and how he and the team there applied this approach to address the challenges.

 We adopted the BFF approach and applied it to our projects and this made our architecture look as follows:

 The BFF pattern is a technique where a dedicated layer serves a specific front-end platform.
 It can easily be seen from the diagram above that each platform gets a specific layer that performs the following functions: